go-ozzo/ozzo-dbx/README.md

 A SQL statement is usually parameterized with dynamic values.
 For example, you may want to select the user record according to the user ID received from the client.
-Parameter binding should be used in this case, and it is almost always preferred for security reason.
-Unlike `database/sql` which does anonymous parameter binding, `ozzo-dbx` uses named parameter binding.
+Parameter binding should be used in this case, and it is almost always preferred to prevent from SQL injection attacks.
+Unlike `database/sql` which does anonymous parameter binding, `ozzo-dbx` uses named parameter binding. *Anonymous parameter binding is not supported*, as it will mess up with named parameters.
 For example,

 ```go
 q := db.NewQuery("SELECT id, name FROM users WHERE id={:id}")